Cyprus Wedding Traditions Complete Guide for Modern Couples

 Religious ceremony options in Cyprus:

-- Greek Orthodox: 85% of Greek Cypriot weddings
+- Greek Orthodox: Most common for Greek Cypriot weddings

 - Other denominations: Available with prior arrangements